Codex Sinaiticus: Text-type and relationship to other manuscripts

 According to textual critic Fenton Hort, Sinaiticus and Vaticanus were derived from a much older common source, "the date of which cannot be later than the early part of the second century, and may well be yet earlier".

-Example of differences between Sinaiticus and Vaticanus in Matt 1:18–19:
+Example of differences between Sinaiticus and Vaticanus in Matt 1:18–19 (one transposition difference; two spelling differences; one word substitution difference):

 Biblical scholar B. H. Streeter remarked there was a great agreement between the codex and the Vulgate of Jerome.
 According to him, Origen brought the Alexandrian text-type that was used in this codex to Caesarea, and it was subsequently employed by Jerome for his Latin revision.

 Between the 4th and 12th centuries, seven or more correctors worked on this codex, making it one of the most corrected manuscripts in existence.
 During his investigation in Petersburg, Tischendorf enumerated 14,800 corrections in the portion which was only held in Petersburg (2/3 of the codex).
 According to textual critic David C. Parker, the full codex has about 23,000 corrections.
 In addition to these corrections some letters were marked by dots as doubtful (e.g. ṪḢ).